SamMarg/All-In-One-Discord-Bot/README.md

 # All-In-One-Discord-Bot
- A discord bot with a bit of everything:
+   A discord bot with a bit of everything!

-    - Music
-    - Tickets
-    - Suggestions
-    - Birthdays
-    - Welcome messages
-    - And so much more!
+   Music, Tickets, Suggestions, Birthdays, welcome messages and so much more!
 ## Setting up
  To set up the bot, you will need to have created a discord bot.
 You can do that in the [discord developer portal](https://discord.com/developers/applications).
 After you create a bot, you need to do some things:
     * Navigate to the bot you just created from [this](https://discord.com/developers/applications) page.